zsiciarz/pyaavso/README.rst

 License
 -------

-This work is released under the MIT license.
-A copy of the license is provided in the LICENSE file.
+pyaavso is free software, licensed under the MIT/X11 License.
+A copy of the license is provided with the source code in the LICENSE file.